SEDoug/bsord/README.md

 <h1>Hello World</h1>
-I'm Brandon, Developer and Systems Engineer, currently focused on DevOps, Microservices, and Automation in Kubernetes.
+I'm Brandon, Developer and Systems Engineer, currently focused on DevOps, Microservices, and Automation using Kubernetes in the cloud.

 <h3>Things I code with</h3>
 <p>